aradar46/denovo-assembly-long-read/README.md

 ## Denovo Assembly for Long Read Sequences

 Long read sequencing technologies such as PacBio and Oxford Nanopore are becoming more popular in the field of genomics.
 These technologies are capable of generating long reads.
 The long reads are useful for assembling the genome of complex organisms.
 In this project, we will use the PacBio HiFi reads to assemble the genome of yeast Saccharomyces cerevisiae.

 > "Software installation is like a box of chocolates, you never know what you're gonna get.
-No matter what tool you use, conda, mamba, sudo, pip,... it always finds a way to throw an error and refuse to install.
+No matter what tool you use, conda, mamba, sudo, pip or whatever, it always finds a way to throw an error and refuse to install.
 >
 > ---- A frustrated bioinformatician

 **Data**

 I used the filtered and clipped version of fastq file for the analysis [(link)](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR13577846&display=download)

 For simplicity, I just put all the inputs in **../data/** folder to make `git push` easier (we could use .gitignore too).
 Don't be worry, everytime we need an input, I will mention the url.

 **1 - Quality Control of the reads**